South Fork Nooksack River

 The South Fork Nooksack River Watershed is approximately 186 square miles.
 The upstream portion of the South Fork Nooksack River is confined by steep valley walls of forestland, and downstream it flows through a broad valley of farms, wetlands, lowland forests, open land and residences.
 State Highway 9 and the railroad run down the middle of the river valley, through the town of Acme, with approximately 250-300 residents, and several small hamlets, including Clipper and Van Zandt.

-After the North, Middle, and South Forks join together in Deming, the combined river (referred to as “The Mainstem” flows northwest, emerging from the mountains and flowing past Everson, Lynden, and Ferndale.
+After the North, Middle, and South Forks join together near Deming, the combined river (referred to as “The Mainstem” flows northwest, emerging from the mountains and flowing past Everson, Lynden, and Ferndale.
 It enters the north side of Bellingham Bay at the Lummi Indian Reservation, about 3 miles (4.8 km) west of Bellingham.